Syzygianinfern0/NuPlan-Download-CLI/README.md

 # NuScenes-Download-CLI

-This repo provide the scripts to download various datasets in [NuScenes](https://www.nuscenes.org/).
+This repo provides the scripts to download various datasets in [NuScenes](https://www.nuscenes.org/).

 ## Usage